zengbohan0217/FNeVR/README.md

 # FNeVR: Neural Volume Rendering for Face Animation

-Because this article deals with project confidentiality, only part of the test code is open source  \
+Because this article deals with project confidentiality, only part of the test code is available  \
 [paper](https://arxiv.org/abs/2209.10340)

 ## Environment configuration